f5devcentral/access-labs/class3/module4/lab01.rst

    |image44|

 #.
 Enter **User1** for the Token Name and review the Postman Configuration.
 Nothing else should need to be modified.
-FIX PICTURE

 #.
 Click **Request Token**